Dryland Training Exercises for Butterfly

 W lift – overview

-• The T straight arm lift, the swimmer should fully extend their arms level with their shoulders, forming a T shape, with their arms and body.
+• In the T straight arm lift, the swimmer should fully extend their arms level with their shoulders, forming a T shape, with their arms and body.

 The straight arm T lift - overview